 What is the Difference Between a Will and Trust?

-A will is the legal document that directs the transfer of a person’s probate assets at death.
+A will is a legal document that directs the transfer of a person’s probate assets at death.
 Assets owned by a trust are not transferred by a will, nor are assets that have certain other ownership characteristics.

 Trust Assets are Not Transferred by a Will